The big wins for a stronger Australia out of AUSMIN talks

-Gender mainstreaming in United Nations peace operations: an unfulfilled promise?
+Gender mainstreaming in United Nations peace operations: An unfulfilled promise?

 The principle of gender equality is a cornerstone of the United Nations (UN).
 Centred on equal access to rights, opportunities, resources and decision-making powers irrespective of gender, it’s embedded within the UN Charter and championed in the UN Universal Declaration of Human Rights.
 Mechanisms such as the inaugural resolution 1325 on Women, Peace and Security (WPS) agreed to in 2000 by the UN Security Council (UNSC), and the adoption of an additional nine WPS resolutions, further represent the critical intent to achieve this goal.
 The purpose of such WPS mechanisms is to cultivate gender balance, foster diverse leadership and champion gender equality in a global effort to establish sustainable peace after conflict.